OA-PASS/pass-tools/README.md

 ### Migrating metadata blobs

-The `migrate metadata` subcommands migrate submission metadata blobs from the original format (not defined by any schema), to blobs governed by the schema https://oa-pass.github.io/metadata-schemas/jhu/global.json
+The `migrate metadata` subcommands migrate submission metadata blobs from the original format (not defined by any schema), to blobs governed by the schema https://oa-pass.github.io/metadata-schemas/jhu/global.json.
+Its only option is `--dry-run`, which prevents the application from writing to the repository.   `--dry-run` will still discover, transform, and validate the resulting metadata; just not write it to the repository.

+It's recommended to perform a dry run first:

-    pass-tools migrate metadata
+    pass-tools migrate metadata --dry-run

+Then, if all results are successful, perform a true migration

+    pass-tooms migrate metadata

 ## Building